Leaderboard

 From the album: Manila, Philippines

-Santa Cruz in Manila, Philippines - as seen from across the Pasig River in Fort Santiago - September, 2012 If you would like to be able to download and use a high resolution (aprox 3-4Mb) file of this image, you only need to ask!1 point -
+M.H.
+Del Pilar Street Ermita, City of Manila, as seen from the living room of my city residence on the 32nd floor of a condominium tower in Adriatico Street.
+If you would like to be able to download and use a high resolution (aprox 3-4Mb) file of this image, you only need to ask!1 point -

 From the album: Manila, Philippines

-Manila Bay and the developing city-scape of Malate and Ermita, City of Manila, as seen from the living room of my city residence on the 32nd floor of a condominium tower in Adriatico Street.
-The hotel in the foreground with the swimming pool on the 8th floor is the Malate Hyatt, with the Landbank building behind it.
+The 50 storey high Golden Empire Tower with Manila Bay and the developing city-scape of Ermita, City of Manila - as seen from the living room of my city residence on the 32nd floor of a condominium tower in Adriatico Street.
 If you would like to be able to download and use a high resolution (aprox 3-4Mb) file of this image, you only need to ask!1 point -

 From the album: Test Album